Notes on Twig 14

 3499 COLLIER Ronald R He died at the age of 24 less than two years after his marriage to Evelyn.

-2437 DANEVILLE Katherine I can't find a birth in the GRO index.
-C1891: listed as Maria (presumably an error).
-C1901: listed as Kate.
+2437 DUNEVILLE Katherine Maria I can't find a birth in the GRO index.
+C1891: listed as Maria; C1901: listed as Kate.
+Works in Eley's cartridge factory.
+Her marriage certificate records her father was Matthew Duneville, a shoemaker.
+Mary Pluck was a witness.

 3494 ELMES Thomas A possible birth in Edmonton in1878.